 The Northern Cape is by far and away the largest province in South Africa, covering almost a third of its land mass.
 Travelling through this area is really very simple as there are generally very few roads that connect very few towns.
 But this is what makes it fantastic to visit and a loop around the Northern Cape is perhaps the most thrilling drive in the country.

-A blog of don't-miss
+A blog of events

 in South Africa